willtseng12/metis_projects_17/credit_card_defaults_project/README.md

 ## **Goal**

-To predict credit card loan default on October 2005 given the previous 6 months credit card payment information.
+To predict whether a person is goign to default on his or her credit card loan on October 2005 given the previous 6 months credit card payment information and basic account info.

 ## **Approach**